nutanix-japan/hycu/hycu/hycu.rst

 Configuring Nutanix Objects as a Target
 +++++++++++++++++++++++++++++++++++++++

 HYCU supports the ability to backup workloads to S3-compatible object store making it a perfect use case for Nutanix Objects.
-HYCU is able to utilize Nutanix Objects natively, supporting not only archving but also primary backup/copy operations to Objects cluster without use of proxies.
+HYCU is able to utilize Nutanix Objects natively, supporting not only archiving but also primary backup/copy operations to Objects cluster without use of proxies.
 In addition, HYCU seamlessly integrates With Nutanix Objects WORM (objects lock) functionality, bringing proper ransomware protection to our clients.

 Nutanix Objects can be positioned in three ways
    - HYCU with Mine cluster used as a primary storage, providing secondary copy and archiving capabilities on Nutanix Objects cluster